zumbalogy/command_search/README.md

 command_search does not require an engine, is relatively free of magic, and should be easy to set up.

-Feedback, bug reports, pull requests, and feature requests are welcome.
+Feedback, questions, bug reports, pull requests, and feature requests are welcome.

 ## Syntax
 Normal queries like `friday dinner`, `shoelace`, or `treehouse` work normally,